nourElsmeny/airQuality/README.md

 - Update DB_USER with your DB User.
 - Update DB_PASSWORD with your DB Password.
 - Update API_KEY with your Air quality API Key.
+- Update REDISURL and REDISPASSWORD with your Redis URL and Password to connect.

 ---

 ## 📦 Installation